cybertronai/imagenet18_old/README.md

 Code to reproduce ImageNet in 18 minutes, by Andrew Shaw, Yaroslav Bulatov, and Jeremy Howard.
+High-level overview of techniques used is [here](http://fast.ai/2018/08/10/fastai-diu-imagenet/)

 Pre-requisites: Python 3.6 or higher